ejfox/website/README.md

 # generate static project and publish to keybase
 npm run keybase

-# generate static project and publish everywhere
+# pull in markdown from dropbox and generate static project and publish everywhere
 npm run publish

 # convert goodreads csv into json